-Urbanization accounts for the vast majority of this loss, more than 1.2 million acres over the developers are generally able and willing to purchase land at higher values.
+Urbanization accounts for the vast majority of this loss, more than 1.2 million acres over the 1984-2018 timeframe.
+25 Urban sprawl both reduces land from agricultural production and drives up prices, as developers are generally able and willing to purchase land at higher values.